Zhengzhou railway station: Platforms and tracks

 The station has 13 platforms and 20 tracks, of which 13 are for corresponding platforms, 3 are run-around loops and 4 are for freight trains passing the station.
 There is no through track for passenger trains in the station.

 Metro station

-Zhengzhou Railway Station (郑州火车站 (Zhèngzhōu Huǒchē Zhàn)) is a metro station of Zhengzhou Metro Line 1.
-The station lies beneath the west plaza of the railway station.
+Zhengzhou Railway Station (郑州火车站 (Zhèngzhōu Huǒchē Zhàn)) is a metro station on Zhengzhou Metro Line 1 and Line 10.
+The station lies beneath the West square of Zhengzhou railway station.

 A wall at the station concourse is decorated as a train carriage painted in typical Chinese railway livery of olive green.

 Station layout

 The station has 3 levels underground.
 The concourse is on the B2 level and a single island platform for Line 1 is on the B3 level.
-The part for Line 10 is under construction.
+The part for Line 10 opened on 28 September 2023.

 Future development

 The station will become an interchange station of Line 1 and Line 10 upon the completion of Line 10.